ggabelmann/log/README.md

 Usage
 =====

+FileLogService can be instantiated and used in-process.

 LogServer has a main() method and can be run.

 Future
 ======

-- More tests.
+- Add more tests.
+- Investigate what I/O is buffered (specifically, if RandomAccessFile's calls are buffered).
-- Investigate removing the ReentrantReadWriteLock that prevents parallel reads/writes.
+- Investigate removing the ReentrantReadWriteLock that prevents a write from occurring in parallel with reads.
+- Implement Stream<LogItem> getLogItems(final int startId, final int count).
 - Learn more about Undertow and non-blocking I/O.
 - Improve LogServer documentation.
+- Investigate adding support for sharing hash-trees for items in the log.
+See http://web.archive.org/web/20080316033726/http://www.open-content.net/specs/draft-jchapweske-thex-02.html